 More than 120 acres of Unadilla silt loam run along the Rondout Creek, with 100 acres of higher ground in pasture and sugar bush.
 There are many water sources, including 1.4 miles along the Roundout Creek adjacent to tillable land, a drilled well at the farmstead complex, two ponds and additional springs.

-After purchase by the family in 1911, Arrowhead was a dairy farm that produced corn, soy, hay and grains.
-In June 2008, Open Space Institute and the Ulster County Farmland Protection Board announced the permanent protection of the 346-acre Arrowhead (Davis) Farm north of Kerhonkson on Route 209 in the Towns of Rochester and Wawarsing, Ulster County, New York.
+After purchase by the family in 1911, Arrowhead Farm was a dairy farm that produced corn, soy, hay and grains.
+In June 2008, Open Space Institute and Ulster County Farmland Protection Board announced permanent protection of the Arrowhead Farm north of Kerhonkson on Route 209 in the Towns of Rochester and Wawarsing, which was then 346 acres.

 There is a conservation easement on the land, and the soil quality is above average for the area.
 It is currently in use for haying and livestock production and the acreage for farmland is in a program of cover-crop succession.

-Now Arrowhead Farm includes some of the Rondout Valley’s finest agricultural land.
+Arrowhead Farm includes some of the Rondout Valley’s finest agricultural land.
 It sits in the center of the Valley, between the Catskill Mountains and the Shawangunk Ridge and runs along the Rondout Creek.
 Rolling hills and prime soils provide excellent drainage.
-Sweeping vistas and frontage along NYS Route 209 make the Davis Farm one of the most scenic and vital farms in Ulster County.
+Sweeping vistas and frontage along NYS Route 209 make Arrowhead Farm one of the most scenic and vital farms in Ulster County.

 Acorn Hill Farm – Joyce Rose, Aleah Rose